benjbuch/octo_waffle/part_10-working_with_tables.md

-Instead of selecting the columns `conc_1:conc_0`, we could have specified the columns which *not* to gather; these are somtimes called the ‘identifying columns’.
+Instead of selecting the columns `conc_1:conc_0`, we could have specified the columns which *not* to gather; these are somtimes called the ‘identifying (id) columns’.
 The following commands evaluate to the same result.

 ``` r
 plate_1 %>%